grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-html/selection/selection-slice.md

 ---
 title: 'Selection.slice(start [, end])'
-excerpt: 'Reduce the set of matched elements to a subset specified by a range of indices.'
+description: 'Reduce the set of matched elements to a subset specified by a range of indices.'
 ---

 # Selection.slice(start [, end])